garrandall/popular-music-data/tracks/come-back-to-me-david-cook.md

 When you find you, come back to me

-Ah, ooo
+Ah, oo
-Ah, ooo
+Ah, oo
 When you find you, come back to me
-Ah, ooo
+Ah, oo
-Ah, ooo
+Ah, oo
 When you find you, come back to me
 When you find you, come back to me